AchmadGozali8/validate-email-address/README.rst

 validate-email-address
 ======================

-`validate-email-address` is a package for Python that check if an email is valid, properly formatted and really exists.
+`validate-email-address` is a package for Python that check if an email is valid, properly formatted and (optionally) really exists.